 In the past, Jonas Software’s parent company, Constellation Software (CSI), has been compared to Berkshire Hathaway.
-You can see the article here.
 We are humbled by the comparison, as we have a lot of respect for what Warren Buffett and Charlie Munger have built at Berkshire over a very long period of time.

-Here are a few of our favorite topics and quotes from Buffett that relate to how we think at Jonas Software and CSI:
+Here are some of our favorite topics and quotes from Buffett that relate to how we think at Jonas Software and CSI: